How much does a session cost?

 What level of swimming can I expect in 9 days?

 All children will be able to swim back and forth from one person to another, know how to get to the edge of the pool and out to safety.
-In the rare case that your child is not able to do these by the end of a session, I will make arrangements for your child to keep coming to class free of charge until they are able.
-I am here to teach them to swim, until they are doing so my job isnt over!
+In the rare case that your child is not able to do these by the end of a session, we will make arrangements for your child to keep coming to class free of charge until they are able.
+We are here to teach your child to swim, until they are doing so our job isn't over!

 Do you throw the kids in the water and make them figure it out?

 NOT EVER!
-I do not believe in scaring or bullying children in to swimming.
-I pride myself in providing a safe environment to help facilitate the discovery of every child's natural ability to move in water.
+We do not believe in scaring or bullying children in to swimming.
+We pride ourselves in providing a safe environment to help facilitate the discovery of every child's natural ability to move in water.

 Can we use floaties or goggles?